 One of the books I picked up recently was eMarketing: Reaping Profits on the Information Highway by none other than leading marketing mind, Seth Godin, published in 1995, a mere couple decades ago as of this writing.
 Here were some of the topics he addressed:

 - Marketing by Fax.

 What???
 Is anyone using these for marketing anymore?
 Well, maybe a few still are.
 But then the last chapter in the book, covering only about 30 pages of the 262 page book, is dedicated to "The Internet."
 Today's standard search engines and browsers were still a ways into the future (anyone remember Gopher or Mosaic?).
 Two commercial online services mentioned in the book were AOL and Compuserve.

 And to think that this was just 20 years ago.
 Twenty!

 The reason that Internet marketing seems to be moving at warp speed is because customers have adopted web technologies at an alarmingly fast rate.

-According to the fact tank Pew Internet Research Project, as the Internet turned 25 years old in 2014, 87 percent of American adults were using the Internet.
+According to the fact tank Pew Internet Research Project, as the Internet turned 25 years old in 2014, 87 percent of American adults were using the Internet (Pew Research).
 Compare that to electricity which took 30 years and the telephone which took 25 years to get to just 10 percent market penetration (MIT Technology Review).

 One could argue that the infrastructure for the Internet required both electricity and the telephone to even exist, making the Internet's phenomenally fast market adoption rate dependent on the development of earlier technologies.
 As well, when the Internet was born, people were already much more technologically savvy compared to earlier generations.
 When the telephone and electricity were becoming commercially available, the Industrial Age was still in progress.
 So it might not be a fair comparison.
 However, there is no argument that the adoption of Internet technology has been extremely rapid.